Blog Post

 Defining ROI

-ROI or Return on Investment is the money you make on your rental property over time, expressed as a percentage of the cost of your investment.
+money you make on your rental property over time, expressed as a percentage of the cost of your property or investment.

-Whether $15,000 is reasonable or not, knowing your ROI paints a picture of what your investment is going to look like in the long run.
+knowing your ROI paints a picture of what your investment is going to look like in the long run.
 While it is a good tool to use in navigating your investment road map, calculating the ROI doesn’t have a one size fits all formula.

 You have to work around the numbers, excluding and including different variables to see the different results.